EddyMcNut/uc-intg-onkyo-avr/README.md

 - [JackJPowell/uc-intg-yamaha-avr](https://github.com/JackJPowell/uc-intg-yamaha-avr):
   - To see what uc-intg-onkyo-avr integration is missing :)
 - [mase1981](https://github.com/mase1981): for helping out when I got stuck packaging this first version.
+- [harvey28](https://unfolded.community/u/harvey28/summary): for testing and feedback.

 ## Breaking changes are to be expected

 As this is in early development.

 ## Prerequisites

+Read this readme completely, it contains some tips for known issues and it also explains how to use `Input source` in a flexibale way so you can send a lot of different commands to your AVR.

 Your Onkyo AVR needs to be ON or STANDBY, if it is disconnected from power (off) this integration will fail.